MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 ---
-title: Manage a Service Principal for Azure Stack | Microsoft Docs
+title: Use an app identity to access resources
-description: Describes how to manage a new service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources.
+description: Describes how to manage a service principal that can be used with the role-based access control in Azure Resource Manager to manage access to resources.
 services: azure-resource-manager
 documentationcenter: na
 author: PatAltimore